tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 It only took two days to find their camp—or what was left of it.
 The tent was shredded, blood everywhere, bits of hair and bone scattered among the leaves.
 We found the dad not too far from camp, both arms, one leg, and face were gone, they appear to have been chewed off.
 Stomach ripped open with swarms of tiny white maggots feeding on his insides, but no sign of the child.

-We’d been combing these woods ever since, and every day that passed made it harder to believe we’d find either of them alive.
+We’d been combing these woods ever since, and every day that passed made it harder to believe we’d find the boy alive.

 Today had been no different.
 We’d been hiking since 7 am, our legs burning, eyes scanning everywhere for a hint of movement.
-My partner, Charles, chewed absently on a protein bar as we went, crumbs falling into the brush.
+My search partner, Charles, chewed absently on a protein bar as we went, crumbs falling into the brush.
 By the time the sun began to dip past the treeline, it was close to 5 p.m., and still no sign of the boy.

 “I really don’t think we’re going to find this kid,” mumbled Charles, his voice muffled by the protein bar still in his mouth.
 “And if we do, it’ll be a corpse.”